WurthElektronik/FeatherWings/SensorFeatherWing/README.md

 This repository contains the [Eagle](https://www.autodesk.com/products/eagle/overview) design files for the Sensor FeatherWing FeatherWing PCB.

-For more information about the software, please go to the [software repository](https://github.com/WE-eiSmart/private__FeatherWings) or download [Sensor FeatherWing user manual](link.to.com\document).
+For more information about the software, please go to the [software folder](software) or download [Sensor FeatherWing user manual](docs/SensorFeatherWing.pdf).
 Feel free to check our [YouTube channel](https://www.youtube.com/user/WuerthElektronik/videos) for video tutorials, hands-ons and webinars relating to our products.